MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-01-create-project.md

 ---
-title: Python in Visual Studio tutorial step 1, create a project
+title: Python in Visual Studio tutorial Step 1, create a project
 titleSuffix: ""
-description: Overview and step 1 of a core walkthrough of Python capabilities in Visual Studio, including prerequisites and creating a new Python project.
+description: Overview and Step 1 of a core walkthrough of Python capabilities in Visual Studio, including prerequisites and creating a new Python project.
 author: cwebster-99
 ms.author: cowebster
 ms.subservice: python
 ms.topic: tutorial
-ms.date: 03/04/2024
+ms.date: 03/12/2024
-manager: jmartens
+manager: mijacobs
 ms.custom: vs-acquisition

 # CustomerIntent: As a developer, I want to create Python applications and projects in Visual Studio so I can support my Python development needs.